miguelfrmn/MXSideMenu/README.md

 # How to use

 - Copy the files MXSideMenuViewController.h, MXSideMenuViewController.m and MXSideMenuViewController.xib into your project.
 Also copy the content of the images folder.
-- In you AppDelegate.h modify your - (BOOL)application:didFinishLaunchingWithOptions: so it looks like this:
+- In you AppDelegate.m modify your - (BOOL)application:didFinishLaunchingWithOptions: so it looks like this:

 ```objective-c
 	self.window = [[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];